 Residence with your minor Dutch child (Chavez)

-• You have a valid passport or other travel document with which you can show your identity.
+You have a valid passport or identity card.
+Or you can show your identity and nationality with other documents.

-• The Dutch child under 18 already lives in the Netherlands or is going to live with you in the Netherlands.
+The minor Dutch child already lives in the Netherlands or is going to live with you in the Netherlands.

-• You care for your child and are responsible for their upbringing.
+You care for your child and are responsible for their upbringing.
 You may do so together with your child’s other parent.
-If you only help with your child’s care and upbringing now and then, this is not sufficient.
+Do you only help out with your child’s care and upbringing every now and then?
+This is usually not sufficient.

-Additional requirements for parent of a Dutch child under 18
+Additional requirements for (half)brother or (half)sister of the minor Dutch child

 Do you have another non-Dutch child under 18 (a minor)?
 And this is a (half)brother or (half)sister of your Dutch child under 18?
 Then the following requirements also apply: